-- i) Describe the overall strategy of the work plan (maximum length: 1 page). - ii) Show the timing of the different WPs and their components (Gantt chart or similar). - iii) Provide a detailed work description broken down into work packages: - § Work package list (please use table 1.3a); - § Deliverables list (please use table 1.3b); - § List of milestones (please use table 1.3c); - § Description of each work package, and summary (please use table 1.3d): - § Summary effort table (please use table 1.3e)
+- i) Describe the overall strategy of the work plan (maximum length: 1 page). - ii) Show the timing of the different WPs and their components (Gantt chart or similar). - iii) Provide a detailed work description broken down into work packages: - Work package list (please use table 1.3a); - Deliverables list (please use table 1.3b); - List of milestones (please use table 1.3c); - Description of each work package, and summary (please use table 1.3d); - Summary effort table (please use table 1.3e) - iv) Provide a graphical presentation of the components showing their interdependencies (Pert diagram or similar) - v) Describe any significant risks, and associated contingency plans.

-&lt;sup>3 A work package is a major sub-division of the proposed project with a verifiable end-point - normally a deliverable or a milestone in the overall project.
+4 A work package is a major sub-division of the proposed project with a verifiable end-point - normally a deliverable or a milestone in the overall project.